By: /

 Accommodation

-Wadi Rum offers diverse accommodation options to cater to various budgets and preferences.
+Wadi Rum offers diverse housing options to cater to various budgets and preferences.
 Consider these options for your stay:

-Luxury resorts: Enjoy the comforts of modern living with all the amenities you desire.
-Relax in style after a long day of desert exploration.
+• Luxury resorts: Enjoy the comforts of modern living with all the amenities you desire.

-Traditional Bedouin camps: For an authentic and immersive experience, stay in a Bedouin camp to connect with the region’s cultural heritage.
-Savor the hospitality, traditions, and simplicity of Bedouin life.
+• Traditional Bedouin camps: For an authentic and immersive experience, stay in a Bedouin camp.

 Featured image by Konstantinos Kaskanis on Unsplash